-``It’s just so shocking,″ said Pam McFarlin, who took food to firefighters at Fire Station No. 55 on Thursday and brought flowers to the home where the men were shot. ``We all just feel so bad.″
+``It’s just so shocking,″ said Pam McFarlin, who took food to firefighters at Fire Station No. 55 and brought a bouquet of flowers to the home where the men were shot. ``We all just feel so bad.″

-Williams did not work at the same station as the men who were killed, but officials say they probably knew each other.
-Firefighters often cover shifts of sick comrades at other stations, said Fire Chief Jeff Pickett.
+Williams did not work at the same station as the men who were killed, but they probably knew each other.
+Firefighters often cover shifts of sick comrades at other stations, Pickett said.

-Crews said the Williamses had married on Valentine’s Day and Williams moved into the house this week.
+Crews said the couple had married on Valentine’s Day and Williams moved into the house this week.
 He faced a court hearing next week on a domestic violence charge from October involving Mrs. Williams, then his fiancee.
+Details were not available.